kyma-project/control-plane/docs/kyma-environment-broker/03-03-runtime-operations.md

   Upgrade
   </summary>

-  1. Create a new file in [this](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/internal/process/kyma_upgrade) directory.
+  1. Create a new file in [this directory](https://github.com/kyma-project/control-plane/blob/main/components/kyma-environment-broker/internal/process/kyma_upgrade).

-2. Implement this interface in your upgrade step:
+2. Implement the following interface in your upgrade step:

     ```go
     type Step interface {